CanonicalLtd/maas-docs/en/manage-ha.md

 ## Rack controller HA

+Multiple rack controllers are necessary to acheive high availability.
 Please see [Rack controller][install-rackd] to learn how to install rack controllers.

-## Multiple region endpoints
+### Multiple region endpoints

 Administrators can specify multiple region-controller endpoints for a single rack controller by adding entries to `/etc/maas/rackd.conf`.